OpenRoberta/openroberta-lab/Docker/_README.md

   *NOTE:* this is the place for the last deployer-defined additions: declare the list of robot plugins to use, whether this is the public server or not, and so on.
 It is possible, but _not_ adviced to overwrite properties already defined at the two other places described above

-## Can be ignored, TODO: to be integrated somewhere else

-> Since the fix needed to compile c4ev3 programs on raspberry hasn't been published yet, the Dockerfile
-> contains 3 lines that references 3 folders/files that need to be in this folder before creating the image.
-> The files are:
-> - recent version of ora-cc-rsc
-> - recent version of RobotEV3.jar
-> - C4EV3.Toolchain-2019.08.0-rpi.tar.gz